 If you live in an urban neighborhood, you have likely heard dogs barking and birds singing.
 These are more than just noises.
 For animals, they are a vital aspect of daily life.
 How do animals produce sound?
 Does sound cross between species?
 Let’s find out.

 How Do Animals Produce Sound?

 There are two forms of sound production; vocal and mechanical.
 The respiratory system produces vocal sounds, and bodily contact makes mechanical sounds.

 Mammals, birds, and some amphibians use vocal sounds to communicate.
 Dogs bark, frogs croak, and wolves howl.
 Sound is produced much the same as when humans talk, hum, or whistle.
 Air passes by the vocal cords, and as the air pressure changes, it vibrates, producing sound waves.
 Larger animals produce low-frequency sounds, and smaller animals produce higher frequencies.

 Insects and some bird species use mechanical sound.
 These sounds are produced by rubbing body parts together or tapping body parts against a surface, such as a tree branch.
 Grasshoppers produce sound by rubbing their legs against their wings, which creates a sound similar to a chirp or flat whistle.

 Fish are also capable of producing sound.
-They take air into their swim bladder, which is primarily used for buoyancy, and quickly contract their sonic muscle.
+They take air into their swim bladder, primarily for buoyancy, and quickly contract their sonic muscle.
 This causes the swim bladder to expand and contract, creating drumming sounds in short pulses.

-Sounds made by marine animals tend to have an eery, otherworldly quality to them.
-This is because sound waves travel much further in water than they do in the air.
+Sounds made by marine animals tend to have an eery, otherworldly quality.
+This is because sound waves travel much further in water than in the air.